-THERE’S NO SUCH THING AS A SAFE AMOUNT
+CHEMICALS AND PLASTICS: THERE’S NO SUCH THING AS SAFE AMOUNTS OF ENDOCRINE DISRUPTORS

 “This tactic—which researchers call “regrettable substitution”—has been used in the formulation of products such as pesticides, flame-retardant furniture, non-stick pans, and nail polish.
 The chemical replacements need only be different enough to be considered distinct by regulators.
 They don’t have to be proven safer.”